LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

 \subsection{Inference Pipeline}

-As shown in Figure~\ref{fig:pipeline} (D), \method can uniformly handle various literature-related tasks, even for unseen papers, with the knowledge-infused LLM and the graph retriever.
+As shown in Figure~\ref{fig:pipeline} (D), \method can uniformly handle various literature-related tasks.
 The process begins by retrieving relevant papers from the citation graph, which are then used as references.
-The LLM then extracts the main arguments from these references and infers relations between them.
-For example, when determining if paper A would cite paper B, \method first retrieves potential citations using the graph retriever.
-The titles and abstracts of two papers, and the retrieved references are fed into the knowledge-infused LLM with task-specific instructions.
+The LLM then extracts the main arguments and relationships from these references for task-specific generation.
+For example, when determining if paper A would cite paper B, \method first retrieves potential citations using its graph retriever component.
+The information from two papers and the retrieved references are fed into the knowledge-infused LLM with task-specific instructions.
 If the arguments of A and B are relevant or they share similar relations with the references, the response will be ``YES".
+While citation graph references may not be needed for tasks like title generation, results in Figure \ref{fig:ablation_analysis} show that our retrieval-augmented pipeline improves performance in tasks like citation recommendation without compromising effectiveness elsewhere.
+We then extend our inference pipeline to a complex task, related work generation, using a chain-of-thought strategy, offering a more comprehensive evaluation of \method's zero-shot generalization ability.

-\xhdr{Chain-of-Thought Strategy} To demonstrate \method's zero-shot capabilities on the complex tasks, we focus on related work generation, which requires sophisticated synthesis and contextualization of research.
-Current approaches have several limitations, as they rely on provided context (\eg ground-truth relationships between papers) or require manual intervention (\eg manually selecting cited papers).
-Based on the retriever-augmented pipeline, we introduce a chain-of-thought strategy to handle this task step-by-step, as follows.
-We refer to Appendix A for more details. \begin{itemize} \item \textbf{Summarize the query text.} The knowledge-infused LLM first summarizes the main arguments of the new paper from the user-provided description, which may contain irrelevant words and sentences.
+\xhdr{Chain-of-Thought Strategy} Generating related work requires more sophisticated synthesis and contextualization of research, going beyond simple retrieval or citation matching.
+Existing approaches rely on provided references (\eg ground-truth relationships between papers) and lack controllability (\eg cannot personalize the discussion topics).
+To address this, we introduce a chain-of-thought (COT) strategy, which achieves end-to-end generation with controllability, while mitigating context hallucinations.
+We refer to Appendix A for more details. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Summarize the query text.} The knowledge-infused LLM first summarizes the main research topics of the paper based on the user-provided title and abstract.
+The prompt is designed to generate $K$ most relevant topics of this paper that should be discussed in the related work section, where $K$ is a hyper-parameter to control the diversity of the related work.

-\item \textbf{Retrieve related papers.} The summarized text is fed into the graph retriever to retrieve potential cited papers.
+\item \textbf{Retrieve related papers.} The generated topics are fed into the graph retriever to retrieve potentially cited papers.

 \item \textbf{Recommend cited papers.} To refine the retrieval, we ask the knowledge-infused LLM to recommend the top-k papers most likely to be cited from the retrieved list.

 \item \textbf{Generate citation sentences.} We ask the LLM to generate the citation sentences that describe the relationship between the target paper and each cited paper, which are essential for a comprehensive literature review.